clojure/spec-alpha2/README.md

 Differences from spec.alpha:

-* Spec API functions (`conform`, `explain`, etc) no longer accept unquoted symbols referring to predicates.
-However, quoted symbols are valid: `(s/conform 'int?
-10)`.
-Note that this does not apply to symbols used within other spec ops (like s/and).
+* Spec API functions (`conform`, `explain`, etc) no longer accept unquoted symbols or anonymous functions as predicates.
+However, quoted symbols and functions are valid: `(s/conform 'int?
+10)` or `(s/conform '#(> % 5) 100)`.
+Note that this does not apply to symbols or functions used inside other spec ops (like s/and).
 * `s/spec` has been removed.
 Use `s/nest` if you need to introduce a nested collection spec within a regex op.
-* Because Clojure itself does not know about spec-alpha2 yet, certain integration features will not work as expected (`doc` won't see the registry, errors will not print spec problems appropriately, macros will not be automatically checked).
+* Because Clojure itself does not know about spec-alpha2, certain integration features will not work as expected (`doc` won't see the registry, error stack reporting may not print the correct failure location during instrumentation, and macros will not be automatically checked).

 Releases and Dependency Information
 ========================================